 The best advice I can give here is to simply follow the manufacturer’s instructions and recommendations.
 I’ve already had a handful of setups that worked for a long time by sticking to their specific guidelines since they know their products best.

 You don’t have to aim for the perfect marriage of durability, pump type, plumbing, and GPH, but I highly encourage you to take the time and effort to strive for that.
 The best marine AC pump deserves no less than that, I believe.
+Besides, you also can refer to boat’s pumps such as freshwater pumps or air pumps to pump for your boat.
 What could be a better reward for your efforts than optimal cooling aboard your vessel for a long time?